|

 world.

-web page where he has two photos of long and thin ice ribbons that
+referenced his web page where he has two photos of long and thin ice

 photos.
 Then I experimented and was able to extrude ice